 Because the Doberman and the Pitbull Terrier are both at risk from Gastric Torsion, which is where their stomach twists either after eating one very large meal a day or eating immediately before or just after exercising.
 This can be a very serious life-threatening condition, which needs to be researched by all prospective owners.

 Both the Doberman and the Pitbull Terrier are relatively simple to care for when it comes to their grooming schedules, which is great for those active families always on the go.
-The Doberman would benefit from 2 brushes every week, and the Pitbull Terrier only requires one, simply to keep their coat dander free and healthy.
+The Doberman would benefit from 2 brushes every week, and the Pitbull sheds less than a Doberman sheds, so they only require one.
+This is simply to keep their coat dander free and healthy.
 Both of their coats are relatively short, however they do shed seasonally and neither breed are appropriate for families with slight dog allergies.

 If the Doberman keeps his large and drop down natural ear shape then it is important to check his ears twice a week for a buildup of wax and infections, however, all other grooming routines for both breeds, such as bathing and nail clipping, should be completed as normal.